Family History UK – Discover your Family History Today!

 Build your Family Tree using the FamilyHistory.co.uk website

 The Family History Team at FamilyHistory.co.uk will be providing useful information for genealogical studies and family history research.
 We will try to ensure that the site is informative and only includes useful information for anyone looking to build a family tree online.
 To access all the main UK Censuses try the 14 day free trial period offered below.
-You will have access to all of ancestry.co.uk uk records including newspaper archives.
+We have teamed up with the popular family history website FindMyPast and you will have access to most of FindMyPast.co.uk records including all the UK censuses (excluding the 1939 register in the one month package), parish records, passenger lists, military collection and newspaper archives.

 Use FamilyHistory.co.uk for UK Census Records, Births, Marriages and Death Records, Parish Records, Emigration Records, Military Records and a lot more.
 You will find direct links through to all of the main British Census records of 1841 – 1911 and links to the 1939 Register.